gssprakash/gitdevelopment/README.md

-# gitdevelopment  here ok and fine then write  to test for branches and again test in test branch now
+# gitdevelopment  here ok and fine then write  to test for branches and again test in test branch now  tested finally working fine